alissongaliza/BlackjackInGo/README.md

 -   Learn the thought process of the language
 -   Understand the idiomatic ways of the language
 -   Integrate the project with third-party libraries
--   Build a piece of a backend system with a REST API

 ### BlackjackInGo